A Palestine refugee family’s story from Syria to Lebanon

 “We thought we were coming to paradise, but in fact, life here is hell.”
 This is the situation for many Palestine refugee families who are forced to flee the lives they set up and start over with nothing in a brand new place.

-Mahmud, a Palestinian refugee, fled Syria in 2012 with his wife and daughter.
-The family moved to different parts of Beirut, but unfortunately in Beirut, the rents are quite high.
-After dwindling resources, they were forced to move into Shatila, in the south of Beirut.
+Mahmud, a Palestine refugee, fled Syria in 2012 with his wife and daughter.
+The family moved to different parts of Beirut, but unfortunately, in Beirut, the rent is quite high.
+Due to dwindling resources, they were forced to move to Shatila camp in the south of Beirut.

 Under Lebanese law, Mahmud, a former shop owner, is unable to work so he now relies on his 21-year-old daughter to support the family.

 Amal says: “In Syria, I was at university studying trade and commerce but now I am the source of income for my family.
 I have a good education so I work teaching private lessons."